 Bruce Wayne: Give it a try!

 [Alfred turns on the lights of the cave]

 [looks up and sees thousands of bats]

 Bruce Wayne: Have you told anyone I'm coming back?

-Alfred Pennyworth: I just couldn't figure the legal ramifications of bringing you back from the dead.
+Alfred Pennyworth: Well, I just couldn't figure the legal ramifications of bringing you back from the dead.

 Bruce Wayne: Dead?